Greek National Road 90

 Greek National Road 90, also known as VOAK (Northern Crete Highway: Βόρειος Οδικός Άξονας Κρήτης, VΟΑΚ) is the longest National Highway on the island of Crete, Greece.
 It runs along the north coast of the island Crete.
 It connects Kissamos in the west with Siteia in the east, via Chania, Rethymno, Heraklion and Agios Nikolaos.

 The road consists of two traffic lanes (one in each direction) without a central reservation.
 Although it passes through both rugged mountainous and lowland terrain, it has no tunnels or valley bridges (except for some on the new National Road).
-The Vrachasi tunnel was the first tunnel built on the National Road in Greece in the early 1970s on the new road.
+The Vrachasi tunnel was the first tunnel built on the National Road in Greece in 1971 on the new road but there is also a 200 m. long tunnel in national road 5 near Kleisoura that may is even older.
 The road is part of the European route E75.

-The planned A 90 motorway is essentially the upgrade of this highway which it will replace after its completion.
+The planned A90 motorway is essentially the upgrade of this highway which it will replace after its completion.

 Route description

 The National Road 90 is a large expressway on the West-East axis in Crete that connects the westernmost city and port, Kissamos with the easternmost, Sitia.
 It is also part of two major European routes: E65 (Kissamos-Chania) and (E75 Chania-Rethymno-Heraklion-Agios Nikolaos-Sitia).

 Throughout its length, it has a width of about 12 m Some other sections are 8 m wide.

 The total length of the Old National Road is about 320 km, while the new is 240 km.